JustynaPorzycka/AboutMe/README.md

 # About me

 I'm a software developer with 2+ years of experience.
 I’m passionate about functional programming languages and love exploring their innovative applications.
 Currently, I’m looking to expand my knowledge and tackle new challenges in software development.
-I graduated in mathematics at the Jagiellonian University in Krakow.
+I graduated in Computer Mathematics at the Jagiellonian University in Krakow.

 **Main programming languages and technologies**